daniel-keogh/prof-practice/README.md

 user@host:~/prof-practice/backend$ npm install
 ```

+### Run Concurrently

+You can run both the client and the server at the same time, using the below command:

+```sh
+$ npm run dev
+```

+You could alternatively run the client or server individually, as follows.
+Note that all these commands should be run from the root of the repository.

-### Run the Ionic Client
+#### Run the Ionic Client

 - Run `ionic serve` to open the client application in a web browser.

-### Run the Server
+#### Run the Server

 - Run `npm run server` to start the server with [nodemon](https://www.npmjs.com/package/nodemon).
 It should automatically reload if you change any of the source files.

-### Concurrently

-You can also run both the client and the server at the same time, using the below command:

-```sh
-$ npm run dev
-```